NeuralClassifier/ReusabilityRate_ML/README.md

 ## Content

-This repository contains the source code and notebooks for data preprocessing, data correlation, and ML method evaluation parts.
-We use data from SOTorrent for this work.
-For the exact code and results used in the EMSE paper, please check the v1.0 release.
+This repository contains the source code and Jupyter notebooks for data preprocessing, data correlation, and ML method evaluation parts.
+We use data provided by  Papamichail et al. (2019) for this work.

+* `DataSets` directory contains all datasets that we used in this work.
+It also contains some intermediate data that we needed for the evaluation part.
+* `Results` direcorty contains all our findings and experiments' results.

 # Contributors